Ways to Live Forever (film)

 Ways to Live Forever is a 2010 drama film by director Gustavo Ron based on the award-winning 2008 novel of the same name written by Sally Nicholls.
 The film stars Robbie Kay, Alex Etel, Ben Chaplin, Emilia Fox, and Greta Scacchi.
-The film is produced by Life&Soul Productions, El Capitan Pictures, and Formato Producciones.
+Life&Soul Productions, El Capitan Pictures, and Formato Producciones produced the film.
 It was distributed via Karma in Spain, World Wide Motion Pictures Corporation for North America, and InTandem for the rest of the world.